 Childs sets out to describe the history behind humanity’s need to understand its past.
 He artfully crafts a story based in part on his own personal, and very diverse, travels about the globe.
 He tells of grand discoveries as often as simple broken pots.
 Childs successfully creates a sense that each item has a tale to tell and is valuable for that alone, if nothing else.
 He also notes the vast disparity between people of all walks of life in terms of how they interact with, and understand, the past as embodied in ruins and artifacts.
-Archaeologists, collectors, looters, and families all make their appearances; all lending their views on ...(MORE ...)
+Archaeologists, collectors, looters, and families all make their appearances; all ...(MORE ...)

 Cradle of Gold – Christopher Heaney

 In his book, Heaney utilizes an easy, conversational style to tell an interesting and surprising tale of the life and adventures of Hiram Bingham.
 The reader is treated to Indiana Jones-like stories of the explorer’s travels throughout Peru and of the wonderful discoveries he made.
 Heaney’s use of original sources is at times inspired and always appropriate.
 The little tidbits about Bingham and his family are often poignant and truly create a feeling in the reader that one knows the man himself.